-Today I decided to join the videos taken from my smartphone and make a single movie-like file with audio.
+Today I wanted to join the videos taken from my smartphone and make a single video file with audio.
 But the thing is some videos are shot in portrait mode and some are shot in landscape mode.
 Before joining the files, I thought that it would be better to align every video files in the same orientation (i.e mode).
 Of course, there are many GUI-based tools and media players, like Smplayer, VLC, have a built-in feature to rotate videos.
 But I prefer a commandline utility.
-I know how to use FFMpeg to perform various operations such as converting files to another format, cropping, splitting and joining files and many.
-I already have compiled most commonly used FFMpeg commands for beginners and posted them in this guide.
-However, I do not know how to rotate videos using FFMpeg until today.
-If you ever wanted to rotate videos using FFMpeg, follow the steps given below.
+I know how to use FFmpeg to perform various operations such as converting files to another format, cropping, splitting and joining files and many.
+I already have compiled most commonly used FFmpeg commands for beginners and posted them in this guide.
+However, I do not know how to rotate videos using FFmpeg until today.
+If you ever wanted to rotate videos using FFmpeg, follow the steps given below.

 For example, the following command will rotate the given video by 90 degrees clockwise: